-Getting protection through a patent can be an important part of business, but that doesn’t mean they’re invincible.
+Getting protection through an issued patent can be an important milestone for any business, but that doesn’t mean the patent is invincible.

 A claim is considered patentable until an examiner decides otherwise.
-This could be because it’s obvious there’s a precedent, or they find proof that your process already exists.
-The proof can fall under prior art, which is documentation that matches your application.
+This could be because it’s obvious there’s a precedent, or they find proof that your process or device already exists.
+Such proof is referred to as prior art.

-Someone could present prior art to the USPTO, leading the office to examine a patent you already hold.
-That could take several different forms:
+A third party can present prior art to the USPTO, leading the office to re-examine a patent you already hold.
+That could take several different forms, such as:

 - Printed documents like magazines or newspapers